eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 Website - Monitor and alert on your website, chains.json and bp.json files

-The difference between "Block Producer" and "Nodeos Follower" in the headblock number metric.
+The difference between "Block Producer" and "Nodeos Follower" is the headblock number metric.
 For the purposes of the alert the headblock number of the follower node in compared to the headblock number of the Block Producer Node.

 **IP Address**
 Address of the node, can also be a DNS name